-July 8-August 17, 2019: Activists and reformers in the United States have long recognized the harm of domestic violence and sought to improve the lives of women who were battered.
+July 8-August 31, 2019: Activists and reformers in the United States have long recognized the harm of domestic violence and sought to improve the lives of women who were battered.
 Our temporary exhibition Confronting Violence, Improving Women’s Lives explores the developments during latter half of the 20th century, when nurses took up the call.
 Beginning in the late 1970s, nurses were in the vanguard as they pushed the larger medical community to identify victims, adequately respond to their needs, and work towards the prevention of domestic violence.
-Visit the Main Library to experience the interactive exhibition panels, and join us for our series of interrelated programming.
+Visit the Main Library to experience the interactive exhibition panels.
 The National Library of Medicine produced this exhibition.

 Whether on a bus, in a car, on a motorcycle, scooter or hot air balloon, summer is the perfect time to hit the road!
 This July and August, the Main Library is your starting point for adventure.